chaosim/peasy/README.md

 ###**Usage**

-**Client browser**:
+**browser**:
 Copy twoside.js, peasy.js, logicpeasy.js(if logic feature is required) to the project folder, sequentially add `<script>` label in yourpage.html.

 **node.js**:
 In addition to directly copy the files from github, you can also get peasy by `npm install peasy`

 **twoside**:
-twoside is a utility that I wrote, so that the module can be used for both the browser and node.js.
-In broser,  if you do not want to use twoside, simply ignore and delete the first two lines in peasy.js and logicpeasy.js, and delete code exports variables and their references.
+twoside is a utility that I wrote, so that the module can be used both in the browser and in node.js.
+In broser,  if you do not want to use twoside, simply delete the first two lines in peasy.js and logicpeasy.js, exports variable and their references.
 For more information about twoside, See https://github/chaosim/twoside.
-In pure node environment without the client browser, twoside can be ignored and peasy will not be effected.
+In pure node environment without the browser, twoside can be ignored and peasy will not be effected.
 You can install twoside through npm: `npm install twoside`

 ### introduction
 From concept to implementation and use, Peasy is extremely simple.
-Peasy contains only one class “Parser”.
-In addition to 'parse' member function which starts parsing, Parser contains only two categories of member functions, one is called matching function, with no parameters, its role is to operate the parsed data and adjust the parsing pointer, including eoi, spaces, spaces1, digit, letter, upper, lower, number, string, identifier, identifierLetter, followIdentifierLetter, etc. Another is called combinational functions, which return matching function as its result, including rec, memo, orp, andp, notp, may, any, some, times, list, listn, follow, literal, char, wrap etc.  Specially, "rec" implements left recursive feature to make peasy have the strongest grammar expressiveness; "memo" implements caching feature, which make peasy can reach minimum time complexity.
+Peasy contains only one class **Parser**.
+In addition to 'parse' member function which starts parsing, Parser contains only two categories of member functions, one is called **matching function**, with no parameters, its role is to operate the parsed data and adjust the parsing pointer, including eoi, spaces, spaces1, digit, letter, upper, lower, number, string, identifier, identifierLetter, followIdentifierLetter, etc. Another is called **combinational functions**, which return matching function as its result, including rec, memo, orp, andp, notp, may, any, some, times, list, listn, follow, literal, char, wrap etc.  Specially, "rec" implements left recursive feature to make peasy have the strongest grammar expressiveness; "memo" implements caching feature, which make peasy can reach minimum time complexity.

 logicpeasy is an extension to peasy, it makes logical variable can be used as an argument of the parsing rules.

 ### Start writing parsers

-Recommend the following methods:
+Recommend the following method:

-Create a new module(you can use a file under samples as template), then require peasy or logicpeasy, create a new Parser class which uses peasy.Parser or logicpeasy.Parser as the base class.
+Create a new module(you can use as template a file under samples), then require peasy or logicpeasy, create a new Parser class which uses peasy.Parser or logicpeasy.Parser as the base class.

-I advice you read the code  in peasy, test and samples, which  are simple and self-interpreting,  before writing code for your own parser. after that you will figure out how to write parser.
+I advice you read the code in /test and /samples, which  are simple and self-interpreting,  before writing code for your own parser. after that you will figure out how to write parser.

-In order to immediately have an intuitive feeling on how to write parser in peasy,  the main content of samples/arithmatic2.coffee is listed below.
+In order to immediately have an intuitive feeling on how to write parser in peasy,  the main content of `samples/arithmatic2.coffee` is listed below.
 To save space and ease of reading, ... is used to omit the the paragraph which do not affect the overall structure.

     exports.Parser = class Parser extends peasy.Parser
       constructor:->